OpenPicus

 OpenPicus was an Italian hardware company launched in 2011 that designed and produced Internet of Things system on modules called Flyport.
 Flyport is open hardware and the openPicus framework and IDE are open software.
 Flyport is a stand-alone system on module, no external processor is needed to create IoT applications.
 The company ceased operations in 2018.

 History

-OpenPicus was founded by Claudio Carnevali and Gabriele Allegria during 2011.
+OpenPicus was founded by Claudio Carnevali and Gabriele Allegria in the early 2010s.
 The idea was to create a hardware and software open platform to speed up the development of professional IoT devices and services.

-By the end of 2018, OpenPicus Wiki and all relative Open Hardware info disappeared from internet as founders of OpenPicus now promote the brand name IOmote converting their knowledge to real business.
-Some old info (wiki, tutorials, etc.) for OpenPicus boards can be recovered via Internet Archive Wayback Machine.
+By the late 2010s, the official OpenPicus wiki and related open-hardware documentation were no longer available online.
+Public reporting indicates that Claudio Carnevali, co-founder of OpenPicus, later focused on promoting the IOmote brand as an Internet of Things solutions platform.
+Archived OpenPicus documentation, including wiki pages and tutorials, remains accessible via the Internet Archive Wayback Machine.